-I like to begin by laying out all the components needed for the rail section.
-I find this easier than measuring and doing the math.
+We recommend beginning by laying out all the components needed for the rail section.
+This usually proves to be easier than measuring and doing the math.
 The objective here is to determine the deck post length based on the railing height.

 This is showing the top section.
 3” is an ideal number for the top and bottom.

 3” on the top, top handrail, lattice strip, 32” spindle, bottom handrail, 3” bottom gap, deck board, and the joist.
 For this project the measurement was 48 ¼”.
 Let’s make it 48” even because we really don’t want the post showing past the bottom of the joist.

 2. Cutting the Posts

 Save time by laying the post in a similar fashion, then cut them one by one on the miter saw.